Augustus-19/MiniDataBase/assign1/readme.txt

 9. Try to read previously written file with all variants	Blocks are read correctly based Blocks should be read correctly based of read API						on their position		on their position

-10. Trying to create a new file with the name of an		Throws an error			Error expected existing file

-11. Trying to create a new file with the file name		Throws an error			Error expected containing invalid characters
+10. Trying to create a new file with the file name		Throws an error			Error expected containing invalid characters

-12. Trying to open a file which exists			File is opened sucessfully	File should be opened sucessfully
+11. Trying to open a file which exists			File is opened sucessfully	File should be opened sucessfully

-13. Trying to open a file which is already opened		Throws an error			Error expected
+12. Trying to open a file which is already opened		Throws an error			Error expected

-14. Trying to close a file which does not exist		Throws an error			Error expected
+13. Trying to close a file which does not exist		Throws an error			Error expected

-15. Trying to close a file which is already closed 		Throws an error			Error expected
+14. Trying to close a file which is already closed 		Throws an error			Error expected

-16. Trying to read a block beyond the page size 		Throws an error 		Error Expected
+15. Trying to read a block beyond the page size 		Throws an error 		Error Expected

-17. Trying to write a block beyond the page size		Throws an error			Error Expected
+16. Trying to write a block beyond the page size		Throws an error			Error Expected

-18. Verifying if the current page position is updated	Page position is updated	Page position should be updated with each read/write operation				correctly			correctly
+17. Verifying if the current page position is updated	Page position is updated	Page position should be updated with each read/write operation				correctly			correctly

-19. Try to append a empty page to a open file & verify	Appends successfully		Page should be appended successfully
+18. Try to append a empty page to a open file & verify	Appends successfully		Page should be appended successfully

-20. Verify ensure capacity by reading block at the end of	ensure capacity successfully	ensure capacity should be successfully file							verified			verified
+19. Verify ensure capacity by reading block at the end	Ensure capacity successfully Ensure capacity should be successfully verified of the file											verified

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~